hschott/ready-websocket-plugin/README.md

 ## Requirements and Installation

-This plugin is compatible and works with:
+This plugin is tested with:
-* SoapUI 5.2.x and 5.4.x
+* SoapUI 5.7.2
 * Ready!
-API 1.4.x and 1.5.x
+API 3.53.0
-* Ready!
-API 2.4.x and 2.5.x

-If you like to run an unsigned plugin in SoapUI OS equal to or higher than 5.2.1 you have to install [SoapUI PluginLoader Jailbreak](https://github.com/hschott/soapui-pluginloader-jailbreak).

 ### Install in SoapUI